Last Updated on October 24, 2024 by Admin

 Types of tendering in construction

-Construction tendering is when an organization selects the lowest qualified bidder to carry out a construction project.
-Follow are the most common types of tendering, including sealed-bid and open-bid.
+Construction tendering occurs when an organization selects the lowest qualified bidder to carry out a construction project.
+The most common types of tendering are sealed-bid and open-bid.

 Open-bid tendering is another common bid process used in construction.
 In an open-bid process, all qualified bidders are allowed to submit bids on behalf of their company.
 This can lead to higher prices because there is greater competition for the project.
 However, it can also lead to better quality projects because there is more competition among the bidders.
 Open tender procedures allow any contractor to submit a quote for a project.
 The contractor with the lowest quote is usually awarded the contract.
 This type of tender is often used for small projects or when the government is not sure which contractor it wants to award the contract to.